Concealed Carry Accidental Discharge: What You Need to Know

 5. Secure Your Concealed Firearm Properly

-One simple but effective step you can take to prevent accidental discharges is to secure your concealed gun carefully whenever you carry it.
-Merely sliding your weapon into your waistband, for example, increases the likelihood that it could easily slip and fall out or that you could accidentally press against and engage the trigger.
+One simple but effective way to prevent accidental discharges is to secure your concealed gun carefully whenever you carry it.
+Merely sliding your weapon into your waistband, for example, increases the likelihood that it will easily slip and fall out or that you will accidentally press against and engage the trigger.

 To decrease that risk, consider using a holster for your weapon.
-If you do use a holster, always ensure there is nothing inside it that could come into contact with the trigger.
+If you do, ensure nothing inside could come into contact with the trigger.

-The necessity of securing your firearm properly also applies when you must remove your concealed weapon from its usual place on your body.
-If you need to use the restroom, be sure to secure your gun so it cannot fall and discharge.
+Securing your firearm properly also applies when you must remove your concealed weapon from its usual place on your body.
+If you need to use the restroom, secure your gun so it cannot fall and discharge.
 If you set your weapon down somewhere, always choose a broad, flat, stable surface to minimize the risk that your gun could slip off and fire upon impact with the ground.

 6. Follow Basic Gun Safety Protocols

-If you carry a concealed weapon, you may end up drawing it at some point.
+If you carry a concealed weapon, you may draw it at some point.
 If you do, be sure to follow basic gun safety protocols:

-Following these rules can help ensure you refrain from inflicting harm on an innocent bystander, even in the stress of the moment.
+Following these rules can help ensure you refrain from inflicting harm on an innocent bystander, even during times of stress.

 7. Remain Attentive at All Times